 Having a broken nose can change both the appearance and the function of your nose significantly.
-Prior to breaking your nose you may not have really noticed your nose and may have been able to breath through your nose well.
-After breaking your nose you may feel that your nose is more prominent and you can’t breath through either one or both sides.
+Prior to breaking your nose, you may not have really noticed your nose and may have been able to breathe through your nose well.
+After breaking your nose, you may feel that your nose is more prominent or bent, and you can’t breathe through either on either one or both sides.

 The change in appearance that a broken nose creates can be both varied and significant.
 Bends in the nose may now be present which weren’t previously apparent.
 Your nose may look flat or alternatively have an unsightly hump on it.
 Twists in the tip of the nose may also present themselves.